-Lymphoma is relatively easy to diagnose.
-However, it often escapes detection in the early stages.
+Lymphoma can be challenging to diagnose in its early stages.
 Early symptoms may be either nonexistent or fairly mild.
 Symptoms of lymphoma are also non-specific.
 Common symptoms are easily overlooked or ignored.
 They include:

 - night sweats

 Fatigue and listlessness can be symptoms of lymphoma.
 However, fatigue can also be a sign of insufficient sleep or poor diet.
 Persistent fatigue is something you should have checked out by a doctor.
 Even if it’s not caused by lymphoma, it may be a sign of another condition needing treatment.

 It’s estimated that 9 out of 10 people with cancer will experience fatigue, and it’s one of the most common symptoms of lymphoma.
 Depending on the individual, this fatigue can be mild or severe.